MiningTcup/Roblox-Multi-Instance/README.md

 Q. Is this a virus?

 A. It's open source, you can look for yourself.
-You can compile it with [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) if you don't feel comfortable downloading it.
+You can compile it with [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) if you don't feel comfortable downloading it, and then there's literally no way it could be.

 Q. Why does my antivirus ding it?